ORGANIZING TEAM

 Brienne attended Lawrence University in Appleton, Wisconsin as a Posse Foundation scholar, graduating with a Bachelor’s degree in Gender Studies and History.
 A proud alum of the Young People For Social Justice Fellowship, Brienne received the 2019 YP4 Innovation Award for her activist work with Brown Girl Recovery, and the George B. Walter ‘36 Service to Society Award.

 Carol received their BFA from Cornell University with minors in Urban Planning and Gender Studies, and their MFA in Public Practice from Otis College of Art and Design.
-They have participated in fellowships and residencies from Intercultural Leadership Institute, National Art Strategies, Women's Center for Creative Work, Common Field, University of Chicago Place Lab-Rebuild Foundation, and University of Houston College of the Arts-Project Row Houses.
+They have participated in fellowships and residencies from Enterprise Community Partners, Los Angeles County Department of Arts and Culture, Santa Fe Art Institute, Intercultural Leadership Institute, National Art Strategies, Women's Center for Creative Work, Common Field, University of Chicago Place Lab-Rebuild Foundation, and University of Houston College of the Arts-Project Row Houses.

-Kelly Baker (she/any) is an artist, facilitator, fundraiser, and nonprofit consultant.
+Kelly Baker (she/her) is an artist, meme-maker, facilitator, and nonprofit consultant.
 She specializes in supporting movement organizations to be more effective, sustainable, and values-aligned.
 Her clients include a wide variety of movement organizations organizing for change at the local and national level.
 Kelly currently develops and facilitates virtual workshops and classes for movement fundraisers through her work with Resource Organizing Project.

 Jordan Seaberry is a painter, organizer, legislative advocate and educator.
 Born and raised on the Southside of Chicago, Jordan first came to Providence to attend Rhode Island School of Design.
 Alongside his art, he built a career as a grassroots organizer, helping to fight for and pass multiple criminal justice reform milestones, including The Community-Police Relationship Act, the Unshackling Pregnant Prisoners Bill, and helping lay the groundwork for the “Ban the Box” movement in Rhode Island.